What is the System Reserved Partition in Disk Management Console

 1. It contains the important files needed for Windows to boot correctly.

-2. Deleting the partition doesn’t free up the disk space, as the files in the partition will have to be accommodated somewhere else (e.g., in your System partition) for Windows to boot.
+2. Deleting the partition frees up very little disk space.
+Also, the boot files need to be accommodated in your System partition for Windows to boot.

 However, if you still want to remove the partition, it can be done.
-But it involves a detailed procedure which may not be worth the time, and the disk space you’ll eventually free up would be in some MBs which is nothing when compared to the hard disk sizes available in the market these days.
+But it involves a detailed procedure that may not be worth the time, and the disk space you’ll eventually free up would be in the MB range, which is nothing compared to the hard disk sizes available on the market these days.

 To delete the partition anyway, read further